LaravelRUS/SleepingOwlAdmin/src/docs/03_Models/01_With_Image_Fields.md

 `getImageFields()` must return array, where keys is model image fields and values is path to directory within `imagesDirectory` (*see [configuration](../Getting_Started/Configuration.html)*).

 If path is empty images will be stored in `imagesDirectory`.

+### Custom File Naming Function

+Array value can be either string or array:

+- `string` &mdash; directory to upload images to, filename generates randomly.
+- `array` &mdash; first item in array is directory to upload images to, second item is naming function closure (`function($directory, $originalName, $extension){}`).
+Closure must return new filename for the uploaded file.
+	- `$directory` &mdash; absolute path to the upload directory
+	- `$originalName` &mdash; uploaded file original name
+	- `$extension` &mdash; uploaded file extension

 ### Field Usage